.Cancellations due to COVID19:

 - Children Following Instructions: All children brought on tour must follow the instructions of the tour guide at all times.
 If the parents and tour guide are unable to set conditions for children to behave responsibly by following the guide’s instructions, the guide reserves the right to end the tour early and escort the group off the ice (without refund) in order to ensure the safety of all members on the glacier.

 - You are responsible to notify me (prior to booking your tour) of any medical conditions you have that could impact your tour experience.
-These conditions will not prevent you from joining my tours.
-For example, conditions guests commonly make me aware of prior to booking a tour include:
+These conditions will not prevent you from joining my tours, but knowing in advance helps us all be prepared.
+Conditions guests commonly make me aware of include:

 - hip replacements or knee replacements that may prevent you from sitting down or bending at steeper angles

 - diabetes (knowing this helps me watch for signs of low blood sugar hypoglycemia which can result if someone exercises harder than usual or skipped a meal)